DevAwizard/So_Long_By_anwu-yan/Starter_Kit/Libraries_used.md

 # Essential C Libraries

-To use the functions open, close, read, write, malloc, free, perror, strerror, and exit in a C program, you'll typically include the following libraries:

 - **`<fcntl.h>`** - For the open function.

 - **`<unistd.h>`** - For read, close, and write functions.